build-trust/ockam-documentation/portals/kafka/warpstream/warpstream.md

 ### Run

 This example requires Bash, Git, Curl, Docker, and Docker Compose.
 Please set up these tools for your operating system.
-It's also necessary to include your warpstream API key as an environment variable when running the example, example can be run as following:
+It's also necessary to include your warpstream application key as an environment variable when running the example, example can be run as following:

 ```bash
 # Clone the Ockam repo from Github.